alevy/simple.cx/pages/tutorial.md

 ![](images/screenshot-post.png "Show Post Screenshot")

-We nearly have a complete (albiet minimal) blog application.
+We nearly have a complete (albeit minimal) blog application.
 We're just missing a way to generate the content in the first place...

 ## Creating content